+- · On Tab Security

-- · Click "add" to "Accepted community names".
+- Click Add to Accepted community names.

-- · Enter "public" to the "Community name".
+- · Enter public to the Community name.

-- · Set the Community right to "READ ONLY".
+- · Set the Community right to READ ONLY.

-On tab "Traps" enter
+- · On tab Traps enter:

-· Community name "public".
+- · Community name: public.

-· possible trap destinations "127.0.0.1".
+- · Possible trap destinations 127.0.0.1.

-If you want to have active trap notifications, you have to enter the IP destination of your host monitoring system into the trap destinations as the SNMP service will forward the notifications to the monitoring host.
+(i) If you want to have active trap notifications, you have to enter the IP destination of your host monitoring system into the trap destinations as the SNMP service forwards the notifications to the monitoring host.

-Without the configuration above, the SNMP service appears to be running but does not send anything and the queries will time out.
+Without the configuration above, the SNMP service appears to be running, but does not send anything and the queries time out.

-16.2.3 Installation
+13.2.3 Installation

 Currently there are two DLLs, one for Viz Engine (VizEngineSnmpExt.dll) and one for Viz Graphic Hub (VizGraphicHubSnmpExt.dll).
 These files can be copied anywhere to your hard drive, but they need to be registered to the SNMP service.
 Once the SNMP service recognizes the agents, the DLLs have to be registered in the registry in: